sanyamx/cloud-native-monitoring-application/README.md

 # cloud-native-monitoring-application

 A monitoring application to check memory and cpu usage.
-Which will furhter be add to ECR and then will deployed on kubernetes using EKR
+Which was further containerize using docker and added to ECR by using boto3.
+Created a EKS cluster and then run the application of that cluster